TanStack/query/docs/src/pages/reference/QueryClient.md

 ## `queryClient.setDefaultOptions`

 The `setDefaultOptions` method can be used to dynamically set the default options for this queryClient.
+Previously defined default options will be overwritten.

 ```js
 queryClient.setDefaultOptions({